2025 WaSHINGTOn State Legislative Session

 (Central Seattle)

-Representative Frank Chopp, Member, Appropriations, Finance and Housing Committees
+Representative Frank Chopp, Member, Appropriations, Finance, and Housing Committees

 Representative Nicole Macri, Vice Chair, Appropriations Committee